karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

 Enterprise solutions are designed to address the multifaceted requirements of businesses and organisations.
-Compared to solutions designed for consumer use, enterprise solutions typically have a longer development lifecycle and require a higher level of investment, and it is not only the development cycle, enterprise software tends to have a longer lifespan than consumer-facing solutions.
-The lifespan of enterprise software can vary considerably, dependent on several factors, including the complexity of the solution, the specific requirements of the organisation in question, and the pace of technological advancement.
+Compared to solutions designed for consumer use, enterprise solutions typically have a longer development lifecycle and require a higher level of investment.
+And it is not only the development cycle - enterprise software tends to have a longer lifespan than consumer-facing solutions.

+The lifespan of enterprise software can vary considerably, depending on several factors, including the complexity of the solution, the specific requirements of the organisation in question, and the pace of technological advancement.
 This is partly due to the higher level of investment required, the